Rainwater harvesting 101: how to collect, store, and use rainwater [2026]

 Start small and scale your water independence

 Your rainwater system helps your property and your community.
 When neighbors capture rainwater together, it reduces flooding and improves water quality across the whole area.
-Your system joins a neighborhood network that handles both floods and droughts better.
+Start small — a single rain barrel teaches you the basics while delivering immediate benefits.
+Once you see the savings add up, you can expand.

 Get Started